 What are Artificial Sweeteners?

-Artificial sweeteners are referred to as VERY low calorie sweeteners and have a higher intensity of sweetness per gram compared to common caloric sweeteners.
+Artificial sweeteners are VERY low calorie sweeteners and have a higher intensity of sweetness per gram compared to common caloric sweeteners.
 You can find these sweeteners in diet soft drinks, yoghurts, desserts and gum.
 You can also purchase sweetener all on its lonesome to add to baking and beverages.
 As you can see from this handy dandy infographic here, Stevia extract is considered part of the artificial sweetener family, however the only difference is that it is extracted from nature and not synthetically made in a laboratory.

 Artificial Sweeteners vs. Low Calorie Natural Sweeteners

 The hottest newest addition to the artificial sweetener list is Stevia.
 Stevia comes from the leaves of the stevia plant native to South America.
 You can buy Stevia in liquid or powder form.
 Stevia is used for medicinal purposes and indigenous groups use stevia leaves to sweeten herbal teas.

 There are two forms of stevia that you should know about.
 Health Canada regulates purified stevia extract and is safe.
 Health Canada does not regulate Unrefined stevia extracts, leaves and powders.
 The unrefined version is a Natural Health Product (NHP).
 We don’t know much about this unrefined type of Stevia and its safety.
 In the United States Stevia is not needed to be approved by the FDA because it’s considered safe for use in food.

 Since governments have deemed purified stevia extract safe, I want to know a few things.
 Does it carry any health benefits?
 Could it cause weight gain and other health problems like other artificial sweeteners?